Note: This page contains affiliate links for the featured apps

 I didn’t track my miles.
 What should I do?

 If you didn’t track your miles this year, you can still use the mileage numbers provided by the various apps.
-They may have left out some miles that you could have included, such as miles you drove commuting into your work area while signed out of apps.
+They may have left out some miles you could have included, such as miles you drove commuting into your work area while signed out of apps.

 You can estimate those miles and add them in, or you can play it safer and only go with the miles reported by the apps.

-All of the apps on this page have IRS-ready documentation that goes far and above what most drivers could ever do with pencil and paper.
 Don’t like any of the apps?
 Try a pencil and paper log, or use a spreadsheet.
 Just make sure to track your miles!

 Brian Haack says